Sharing the gospel of Jesus Christ through traditional worship

 He and his wife, Kathy, have three daughters.
 He enjoys spending time with his family, exercising, playing the guitar, reading (history and theology), and meeting new people.

 Assistant to the Rector

 Fr.
-Josh Gritter was born in Florida raised in a large nondenominational church near Orlando.
+Josh Gritter was born in Florida and raised in a large nondenominational church near Orlando.
 After graduating college, he was called to St. Peter’s Episcopal Church in Lake Mary to serve as the Youth Director.
 It was during this time that he received instruction in Anglican liturgy and became enamored with the Prayer Book’s beautiful and reverent worship.
 Fr.
 Josh was called to Trinity in 2016 after experiencing the warmth and excitement of our parish.
 He is passionate about integrating the Christian faith with daily life and brings his enthusiasm for the glory of God to our community.

 Fr.
 Josh earned a Bachelor of Science in Psychology from Palm Beach Atlantic University and a Master of Divinity from Reformed Theological Seminary.
 He completed his studies at Nashotah House in 2017.
-He and his wife Amy two young sons Gabriel and Asher.
+He and his wife Amy have two young sons Gabriel and Asher.
 Fr.
 Josh enjoys family outings, local eateries, and studying psychology and sociology.